 Mass industry and thoughtless mass tourism leads to cash crops and precarious livelihoods.
 Areas can find themselves supported by only one crop or one corporation and then it only takes one small change in circumstances, like a hurricane or corporate failure, for the entire area to struggle.

-Sustainable tourism encourages a diverse approach to accommodation, food, farming and the preservation of tradition.
+Sustainable tourism encourages a diverse approach to accommodation, food, farming and the preservation of tradition in local communities.

 With smaller boutique hotels, cooking classes, agroturismo and the tours woven into the tourism industry, communities are left less at the mercy of external events and the disadvantages of cash crop economies.